saylordotorg/course_cs407/Unit01.md

 ---
 layout: default
 course: CS407
+course_description: 'Exploration of the design and implementation of network-based applications, focusing on Object-Oriented Programming and programming techniques, both at the application layer and the transport layer of the TCP/IP protocol stack.'
 ---
 **Unit 1: Getting Prepared** <span id="1"></span>
 *This first tutorial walks you through installing java and the NetBeans